matildadesa/LAI_estimation/README.md

 ## Reproducibility

-All scripts are provided to reproduce the results presented in the dissertation.
-Satellite data are accessed through Google Earth Engine.
+ `LAI.ipynb` reproduces the results presented in the dissertation.
+Satellite data are accessed and processed using Google Earth Engine.